 Column (b) of page 1, labeled “Revenue Growth Factor,” shows the revenue growth factor of 1.011566, reflecting application of rates to the 12-months-ending September 30, 2014, test period billing determinants.

-Column (c), labeled “Attrition Study Results,” shows the calculation of the $179,954,000 revenue requirement, based on the Natural Gas Attrition Study “Attrition Rate Base” and “Attrition Net Operating Income” balances in column (a) adjusted for the revenue growth factor in column (b).
-The $9,040,000 overall increase in revenue requirement represents a 5.29 percent increase in revenues relative to 2015 base rate revenues.
+Column (c), labeled “Attrition Study Results,” shows the calculation of the $181,223,000 revenue requirement, based on the Natural Gas Attrition Study “Attrition Rate Base” and “Attrition Net Operating Income” balances in column (a) adjusted for the revenue growth factor in column (b). $10,309,000 overall increase in revenue requirement represents a 6.03 percent increase in revenues relative to 2015 base rate revenues.

 Q. Please explain page 2 of Exhibit No.__(CRM-3).